oroinc/documentation/backend/automated-tests/behat.rst

 During initialization, the extension creates a test suite with a bundle name if any ``Tests/Behat/Features`` directory exists in a bundle.
 Thus, if the bundle has no Features directory - no test suite would be created for it.

-If you need some specific feature steps for your bundle, create the ``AcmeDemoBundle\Tests\Behat\Context\FeatureContext`` class.
+If you need some specific feature steps for your bundle, create the ``Acme\Bundle\DemoBundle\Tests\Behat\Context\FeatureContext`` class.
 This context is added to the suite with other common contexts.
 The complete list of common context is configured in the behat configuration file under the ``shared_contexts``.

 You can manually configure test suite for a bundle in the application behat configuration:

 .. code-block:: yaml

     default: &default
       suites: